“A mix of singletrack and doubletrack with 6 or 8 small rocky areas.

 Emerging from the trees the singletrack becomes a doubletrack at the bottom of the short steep climb that begins the Bald Peaks Trail

 .
 There is a picnic table in the shade and water for horses.
-After a short downhill, you turn onto the Catamount Trail
+After a short downhill, turn right onto the Catamount Trail